 Life happened anyway.
 I had a grand-daughter born during Covid-19.
 She’s a crawler now thriving with her sweet family.
 My father-in-law passed away right before Covid-19 regulations.
 Many lives have been taken from the virus.
 Marriages are still taking place, as is divorce.
 Life moves forward even through and to spite our daily adjustments.

 My Dad turned 96 and is humming along next to his bride of 72 years.
 Life keeps clicking even when it seems like it is traveling sideways.

 My 2020 added up to selling my family home and buying a home in Santa Barbara.
-This process took the entire year.
-Covid had forms to fill out masks to wear, DocuSign, then notary that had on a mask and a mobile ventilator resembling a character from Star Wars.
+This process took an entire year.
+Covid had forms to fill out masks to wear, DocuSign, then a notary that had on a mask and a mobile ventilator resembling a character from Star Wars.
 It all seems very futuristic but that eerier reality is what it was.

 Maybe we will cheer in 2021 with more vigor, hope, and insight?
 Insight must show up or we will all remain lost.
-It is one thing to bealive and another to be awake.
+It is one thing to be alive and another to be awake.